git-bug/git-bug/doc/md/git-bug_user_create.md

 ## git-bug user create

-Create a new identity
+Create a new identity.

 ### Synopsis

-Create a new identity
+Create a new identity.

 ```
 git-bug user create [flags]